mihkel-vilismae/SimTankECS/STYLE_GUIDE_INSTRUCTIONS.md

-📋 FULL INSTRUCTIONS (SimTankFrom0_weapons)
+# General Development Instructions
-# General Development
+#### - Always think like a senior developer.

-Always think like a senior developer.
+#### - Before writing any code, always tell the user which files you want to modify or create.

-Before writing any code, always tell the user which files you want to modify or create.
+#### - If the user doesn’t give specific file-related orders, prefer modifying existing files instead of creating new ones.

-If the user doesn’t give specific file-related orders, prefer modifying existing files instead of creating new ones.
+#### - Always ask for clarification if the user’s request is ambiguous or incomplete.

 ~~Logging rules (simtank_log.txt, prompt_log_v2.txt) are completely removed — do not reintroduce them.~~ ~~No “File Handling Rules” active anymore.~~

-# Project-Specific Instructions
+## Project-Specific Instructions
 🚜 **Tank + Movement**

 - The hull of every object must always face the movement direction (same as the arrow drawn on the ground).